Late-Intermediate Tetris Tutorial Videos

 Last, you can also insert Tetrises and T-spins inside 4-wides to boost their firepower and defenses.

-Other Miscellaneous Donations
+Other Miscellaneous Donations and Methods

 The methods below involve rarely used prop combinations for T-spin donations.
 I also show how Tetrises can be donated and also float.
 That is correct!
 Floating Tetris donations that function practically like STMB Caves!